Airbotics/uptane-server/docs/developers-guide.md

 ## Working with databases

-Firstly, you'll have to bring up Postgres in a docker container with:
+Firstly, bring up Postgres in a Docker container with:

 ```
 docker compose up postgres